jschneier/django-storages/docs/backends/azure.rst

 Azure Storage
 =============

-A custom storage system for Django using Windows Azure Storage backend.
+A custom storage system for Django using Microsoft Azure Storage backend.

 Notes